Judge to decide if Nazi 'troll storm' is protected speech - Philly

 Anglin argues through his attorney that he was only inviting his readers to protest Gersh's actions.
 He also argues that he is not liable for his followers' actions and that the personal information he published was publicly available.

-The messages Gersh received were "mean-spirited, nasty, brutish and uncalled for," but also political hyperbole and not a true threat, Anglin attorneys Marc Randazza and Jay Wolman wrote in a court document that lays out their argument.
+The messages Gersh received were "mean-spirited, nasty, brutish and uncalled for," but also political hyperbole and not a true threat, Anglin's attorneys Randazza and Jay Wolman wrote in a court document that lays out their argument.

 "If we are to reject speech because it comes from an unorthodox group, we do violence to the very underpinnings of our notions of liberty," Randazza and Wolman wrote.